 Every year, millions of people in the U.S. experience diagnosable symptoms of alcohol abuse or alcoholism.
 People addicted to alcohol typically undergo a range of severe changes in their day-to-day physical well-being.
-Some of these changes appear in a brief span of time, while others develop over a period of months or years.
+Some of these changes appear in a brief period, while others develop over months or years.
 The physical effects of alcohol can lead to severe health problems or even death.
 However, in people who receive treatment and establish abstinence, some of the problems triggered by chronic heavy drinking may ease in severity over time.

 Physical Effects of Alcohol

 Beer, wine, and hard liquor products all contain a substance called ethyl alcohol.
 While these products enjoy full social acceptance, ethyl alcohol itself is poisonous to the human body.
 Unlike food, this substance does not get broken down by the digestive system.
 Instead, it passes directly into the bloodstream.
 Three main organs bear the brunt of the harmful effects of alcohol on the body:

 The liver carries responsibility for breaking alcohol down and eliminating its byproducts from the bloodstream as rapidly as possible.
 However, in an hour, this organ can only process the amount of pure alcohol contained in one standard drink (approximately 14 grams).
 Anyone who imbibes at a faster pace will be exposed to the substance’s potential harms.